 and the applicant or person to whom the notice was given, as the case requires, is an affected person for the purposes of applying that Division.

+Note for this regulation:

-Note: The Local Government Act 1995 section 9.1(1) provides that Part 9 Division 1 applies when a local government makes a decision under the Act as to whether it will grant, renew, vary, or cancel an authorisation, as defined in section 9.2, under a regulation that operates as if it were a local law.
+The Local Government Act 1995 section 9.1(1) provides that Part 9 Division 1 applies when a local government makes a decision under the Act as to whether it will grant, renew, vary, or cancel an authorisation, as defined in section 9.2, under a regulation that operates as if it were a local law.

-[Regulation 23 inserted in Gazette 1 Feb 2013 p.
+[Regulation 23 inserted: Gazette 1 Feb 2013 p.
 438.]

 24. Infringement notice offences